 The best part of Family Code section 271 sanctions is that it is a deterrent to the above listed behavior.
 Most family attorneys know they can’t get away with these kinds of shenanigans.

-The divorce attorneys at the Law Offices of Nancy J. Bickford are well-versed in dealing with complicated divorce issues, including sanctions.
+The divorce attorneys at Bickford Blado & Botros are well-versed in dealing with complicated divorce issues, including sanctions.
 We practice exclusively in the area of family law and have extensive experience in all aspects of divorce litigation and related issues.
 Nancy J. Bickford is the only attorney in San Diego County representing clients in divorces, who is a Certified Family Law Specialist (CFLS) and who is actively licensed as a Certified Public Accountant (CPA).
 Don’t settle for less when determining your rights.
 Call 858-793-8884 in Del Mar, Carmel Valley, North County or San Diego.